 “Tight cooperation with multiple powers that have differing agendas has been a cornerstone of successful movements in history.
 Earlier this year, the Manbij Military Council met with US 4-star General Votel one week and signed an agreement with Russia the next week for regime forces to assume positions along its border.
 Raw and unadulterated ignorance of local reality is the main problem for lunatic fringies like the writer of this article who cites Roy Gutman once, cites Marx a half-dozen times, never quotes anyone who lives in North Syria, and nevertheless pretends that they know how a revolution in that region should and should not appear.”- person on /r/syriancivilwar/

 It may be the case that tight cooperation with multiple powers leads to victory, but those powers don’t have to be blood-sucking imperialists!
-If they wanted to, they could be working with Russia or China.
-If what they say about the agreement between a US general and Russia is true (which is possible) then that is positive that “regime forces” (the Syrian government) can have positions on the border.
+If what they say about the agreement between a US general and capitalist Russia is true (which is possible) then that is positive that “regime forces” (the Syrian government) can have positions on the border.
 I wouldn’t see that as bad.
 To call myself part of the “lunatic fringies” brings up two questions: what is a “fringie”? and how is writing about something in a radical flair make me a “lunatic.”
 Wouldn’t those who are apologists of empire more readily fall into this category.
 I didn’t know defending Syria and carefully explaining what is happening in the region from my point of view was “raw and unadulterated ignorance of local reality.”
 I also didn’t know that Roy Gutman was such an expert apparently, as they imply.
 Yes, I did cite “Marx a half-dozen times,” but so what?
 Sure, I didn’t “quote anyone who lives in North Syria,” but I don’t need to know the broader trends of what is happening in the region.
 I also do NOT pretend I “know how a revolution in that region should and should not appear” as they claim.
 Instead, I am just analyzing the reality.
 If people don’t like what I’m saying about what is happening, that’s just too bad.